 The variant types may be different and then the related repertoires may be different.

-Based on these principles, we can easily and clearly differentiate the conflicted variants mapping rules and then a compatible solution about the coordination issue is possible in the near future.
+Based on these principles, we can easily and clearly differentiate conflicting variants mapping rules and then a compatible solution to the coordination issue is possible in the near future.

 5 Proposed Initial Composition of the Panel